carpentries-lab/metagenomics-workshop/setup.md

 > + Double-click on the downloaded file to install R
 > + It is also a good idea to install [XQuartz](https://www.xquartz.org/) (needed by some packages)
 > + Go to the [RStudio download](https://www.rstudio.com/products/rstudio/download/#download) page
-> + Under Installers select RStudio x.yy.zzz - Mac OS X 10.6+ (64-bit) (where x, y, and z represent version numbers)
+> + Under Installers, select RStudio x.yy.zzz - Mac OS X 10.6+ (64-bit) (where x, y, and z represent version numbers)
 > + Double-click the file to install RStudio
-> + Once it’s installed, open RStudio to make sure it works and you don’t get any error messages.
+> + Once it’s installed, open RStudio to ensure it works and you don’t get any error messages.
 {: .solution}

 > ## Windows